dongdev06/MetaCord-Update/README.md

 See the [full changelog](/CHANGELOG.md) for release details.

 ## Install
-If you just want to use fca-unofficial, you should use this command:
+If you just want to use metacord, you should use this command:
 ```bash
 npm install metacord
 ```